 Beyond devices such as slats and flaps, there are also other leading-edge devices found on a number of aircraft such as cuffs and vortex generators.
 Cuffs are similar to slats, though they are a fixed protrusion that extends from the wing’s leading edge.
 While they also provide similar functionality to slats, cuffs are unable to be adjusted and thus remain in the airflow for the entire flight.
 The vortex generator comes in the form of metal points that are placed on the wing’s upper edge, and they generate laminar flow as air smoothly travels over the wing.
 When drag occurs due to a separation of flow, the vortex generator allows for the continuation of optimal wing aerodynamics.
 While such components are typically placed on the wings, they may also be found on various control surfaces and on the aircraft fuselage.

-With leading edge flaps and devices, the aerodynamics of aircraft can be affected in order to provide more lift during slower speeds, benefiting flight efficiency for a number of aircraft.
 At ASAP Components Services, we can help you secure the flaps, cuffs, and leading edge devices that you need to carry out your operations with ease.
 As a leading independent distributor of aviation parts, we provide customers with rapid lead-times and competitive pricing on all that we carry for their benefit.
 Get started on the purchasing process today and receive a competitive quote in 15 minutes or less when you submit an Instant RFQ form through our website.

 We Hope that You Will Visit Us Again the Next Time You Need NSN Parts and Make Us Your Strategic Purchasing Partner.Request for Quote